GabOnTrash/Vulkan-Spinning-Cube/README.md

 - `shaders/basic.vert.spv`
 - `shaders/basic.frag.spv`

-You can compile GLSL shaders using `glslangValidator` from the Vulkan SDK:
+You can compile GLSL shaders using the batch file found in the directory *shaders* or you can can use `glslangValidator` from the Vulkan SDK: glslangValidator -V basic.vert -o basic.vert.spv glslangValidator -V basic.frag -o basic.frag.spv

 ---